amaltby/PFAF/index.md

 I almost always have a friend standing by to admit people to the Zoom room (cross-checking their names with our RSVP list), monitor the chat, and take care of any funny business.
 Which has never happened (so far)!

 ## About Anna
 I spent about 15 years as a magazine and digital editor, working on health and fitness content (among other things!) for publications such as SELF, Real Simple, Refinery29, and Elemental.
 I became an ACE–certified personal trainer in 2015, a prenatal and postpartum exercise specialist in 2017, and a beginner and intermediate mat Pilates instructor in 2021.
-I helped create and launch Nike Training Club's first-ever comprehensive prenatal and postpartum exercise program, Nike (M)ove Like a Mother, in 2022, and currently work as a consulting script writer and content strategist for Hinge Health, as well as a personal trainer and mat Pilates instructor for private clients.
-I teach a live Pilates class in-person at a beautiful studio in Windsor Terrace, Brooklyn, called Esquina, and I write the newsletter [How to Move](https://howtomove.substack.com/).
+I helped create and launch Nike Training Club's first-ever comprehensive prenatal and postpartum exercise program, Nike (M)ove Like a Mother, in 2022, and have worked as a consulting script writer and content strategist for Hinge Health.
+These days, I write the newsletter [How to Move](https://howtomove.substack.com/), work as a personal trainer and mat Pilates instructor for private clients, and teach a live Pilates class in person at Esquina in Windsor Terrace, Brooklyn.

 (The views expressed here do not necessarily reflect those of my clients.)